 This is because, with a lift, you don’t need to worry about rocks, trees, stumps, and other similar obstacles damaging your cart as your drive over them.

 A lifted golf car usually means larger tires.
 These tires offer a higher level of speed than regular tires do.
 The difference in speed varies from a few miles per hour to 20 mph.

-Speed may not be necessarily beneficial from a safety standpoint, but it allows you to drive faster.
+Speed may not necessarily be beneficial from a safety standpoint, but it allows you to drive faster.

 Getting In & Out

 Since the cart is raised with a lift kit, it’s much easier to get in and out of the cart.

 Many people use their golf carts to transport heavy items across distances that walking cannot cover.
 Some larger campuses also use golf carts to transport people over distances, particularly those who have trouble walking.

 Also, if you need your golf cart for heavy demands, a lift kit gives you more power and reduces the risk of damage to the cart.